samehsy/samehsy/README.md

-👩‍💻 I'm currently working on Roaa Tech
+👩‍💻 I'm currently working on AbuDhabi Department of Municipalities and Transport

 🧠 I'm currently learning AI-ML